Baseflow/flutter-permission-handler/permission_handler/README.md

 You can also open the device's app settings so users can grant a permission.
 On Android, you can show a rationale for requesting a permission.

+See the [FAQ](#faq) section for more information on common questions when using the permission_handler plugin.

 ## Setup

 While the permissions are being requested during runtime, you'll still need to tell the OS which permissions your app might potentially use.
 That requires adding permission configuration to Android- and iOS-specific files.